v5ma/v5ma.github.io/GLBanireverse/readme.md

 GLBanireverse: The GLTF GLB Animation Mixer Reversible Control Example" controls GLTF animations in A-Frame with the ability to reverse the animations based on their current playback state.

-This solves an issue posted to A-Frame Extras
+This solves an issue posted several times to A-Frame Extras

 "Hi there and thank you for your great work!